The location where Trevor Deely went missing

 Position

-This Google Street View shows his approximate position in the previous CCTV still.
+This Google Street View shows Deely's approximate position in the previous CCTV still.

 The red arrow is pointing in the direction that he originally came from after leaving Buck Whaley's.
-The blue arrow represents the direction that he walked in after leaving his workplace.
+The blue arrow is pointing in the direction that he walked after leaving his workplace.

 Deely walked along Wilton Terrace